CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 - APIs are created by providers and used by consumers (BE provider, FE consumer)
 - Part of an application that can be communicated with from an outside source
 - Connect to it using "endpoints"
-- Software well-known APIs (Fb APIs, Twitter APIs, Maps APIs, weather APIs);
+- Software well-known APIs (FaceBook APIs, Twitter APIs, Maps APIs, weather APIs);
 - API doesn't care which language or technology is used in the consumer or the provider

 #### Types of APIs: